To view an obituary, select the first letter of the last name below or use the search window above.

-The Funeral Service will be held at The Church of Jesus Christ of Latter-day Saints, Taber Stake Centre, 4709 - 50 Avenue, Taber on Wednesday, September 3, 2014 at 11:00 A.M. with Bishop Brock Campbell conducting.
-Burial to follow at the Taber Memorial Garden.
+The Funeral Service was held at The Church of Jesus Christ of Latter-day Saints, Taber Stake Centre, 4709 - 50 Avenue, Taber on Wednesday, September 3, 2014 at 11:00 A.M. with Bishop Brock Campbell conducting.
+Burial followed at the Taber Memorial Garden.

 He was predeceased by his first wife Phyllis Klassen, brother John Klassen.